-Hepatitis vaccine prices are posted by the U.S. CDC Price List, which was last updated in September 2022.
-Vaccine prices range from $74 to $134.
-In addition, minors who meet at least one of the following criteria are eligible to receive the CDC's Vaccines for Children.
-Additional hepatitis vaccine prices and discount information are posted at InstantRx™.
+Hepatitis vaccine prices are posted by the U.S. CDC Price List.
+In addition, minors who meet at least one of the following criteria are eligible for the CDC's Vaccines for Children.
+Additional hepatitis vaccine discount information is posted at InstantRx™.

 January 9, 2023 - Researchers are investigating TherVacB, a novel heterologous prime-boost therapeutic hepatitis B vaccine.
-In TherVacB, proteins are used to prime the immune response, while for boost vaccination, the antigens are delivered by a viral vector.
-The benefit of heterologous prime-boost vaccination is stronger and longer-lasting immunity.
+In TherVacB, proteins prime the immune response, while for boost vaccination, the antigens are delivered by a viral vector.
+The benefit of heterologous prime-boost vaccination is more robust and longer-lasting immunity.

 December 8, 2022 - Health Canada approved PreHevbrio™ for active immunization against infection caused by all known subtypes of hepatitis B virus in adults.